 Do birds sing because they are happy?

-Do only male birds sing?
+Do female birds sing?

 This question is important to the greater conversation.
 A myth exists that is in need of some serious busting.
 Male birds are NOT the only singers in the bird world.
 Female birds can also have beautiful, complex songs that can rival that of their male counterparts.
 However, generally speaking, female songbirds have a more simplified repertoire of songs than males.
+This is likely not true for all birds, but scientists are making serious efforts to grow our understanding of when, where, and why female birds join in the vocalization efforts around song!

 Want to learn more about birds?
 Check out the Manual of Ornithology!